Safeguarding the rights, dignity, and wellbeing of children and youth in vulnerable situations.

 Reintegration of children into formal education systems and provision of life skills support to build resilience and independence.

-Capacity building for schools, community leaders, and government departments, and strengthening coordination across formal and informal protection systems.
+Capacity building for schools, community leaders and government departments while strengthening coordination across protection systems.

-Development of safeguarding policies, training on child protection standards, and promotion of safe reintegration and care practices.
+Development of safeguarding policies, child protection training and promotion of safe reintegration and care practices.

-Counseling, mental health support, child rights clubs, and safe spaces that promote healing, dialogue, positive behaviors, and peer support.
+Counseling, mental health support, child rights clubs and safe spaces that promote healing, dialogue and peer support.